 The two images above are from the 1909 book, “Sweet peas and how to grow them” by H.H.
 Thomas that I found on the fabulous Flickr Commons project site which chronicles the world’s public photo archives.
 (Warning: you can really get sucked into all the photos!)

-The Commons project also includes some of the captions from the historical texts, which also provide for some interesting reading.
+The Commons project also includes some of the captions from the historical texts, which provide for some interesting reading.
 For example:

 “There is a layer of well-rotted-manure some eighteen inches or so below the surface, and when the roots get well hold of this and the three feet of cultivated soil it is little wonder that they rise!
 Deep digging, early sowing, careful watering in spring, thorough watering in summer, and the removal of all incipient seed pods, are the chief items to be taken note of and practised by the suburban grower, by every grower in fact who would be successful, but above all by the suburban grower.”